 Expressways are roads having 6 or more lanes.
 The exit and entry of expressways are controlled.
 India has the lowest densities of expressways in the world.
-As of April 2020, there are 26 expressways which are operational, 30 expressways are under various stages of construction, and 27 expressways are under planning or proposal stage.
+As of April 2020, there are 26 expressways that are operational, 30 expressways are under various stages of construction, and 27 expressways are under the planning or proposal stage.
 Out of the 27 planned, 11 planned or proposed expressway projects come under Bharatmala Project.
-Some of the most well known completed expressway projects are listed below.
+Some of the most well-known completed expressway projects are listed below.

 - Agra-Lucknow Expressway (302 Km)